The intersection of subgroups in free groups and linear programming: Proofs of Theorems and

-(c) It follows from the definitions of Sect.~3 that we can effectively write down the system $\SLI[Y_1]$ and this can be done in exponential time of size of $Y_1$.
-We also remark that the size of the graph $Y_1$ is polynomial in size of input (which is a generating set for $H_1$ or the graph $Y_1$ itself).
-Furthermore, the size of the system $ \SLI[Y_1]$ is at most exponential in size of $Y_1$.
-Hence, the size of the primal LP-problem $\max \{ - x_s \mid \SLI[Y_1] \}$ as well as the size of the dual problem \eqref{dlp} are at most exponential in size of input.
-By Lemma~\ref{lem6}, an optimal solution to the dual problem \eqref{dlp} is equal to
+(c) It follows from the definitions of Section~3 that we can algorithmically write down the system $\SLI[Y_1]$ and this can be done in exponential time {}in the size of $Y_1$.
+Note that the size of the graph $Y_1$ is polynomial in the size of the input (which is a generating set for $H_1$ or the graph $Y_1$ itself).
+It follows from the bound \eqref{cr5} and from the definitions that the number $n_{\inq}$ of variables of $ \SLI[Y_1]$ and the number $m_{\inq}$ of inequalities of $ \SLI[Y_1]$ satisfy

+Furthermore, every number in $ \SLI[Y_1]$ is an integer whose absolute value is bounded by $\max(m-2, 2 \brr(Y_1))$, see \eqref{a3a}.
+Hence, the size of the primal LP-problem $\max \{ - x_s \mid \SLI[Y_1] \}$ as well as the size of the dual problem \eqref{dlp} are exponential {}in the size of the input.
+By Lemma~\ref{lem6}, the optimal solution to the dual problem \eqref{dlp} is equal to

-Since an LP-problem $\max \{cx \mid Ax \le b \} $ can be solved in deterministic polynomial time of size of the problem, see \cite{S86}, and since the reduced rank $\brr(Y_1) = \brr(H_1)$ can be computed in polynomial time of size of input, it follows that the $WN$-coefficient $\sigma(H_1)$ of $H_1$ can be computed in deterministic exponential time of size of input.
+Since an LP-problem $\max \{cx \mid Ax \le b \} $ can be solved in deterministic polynomial time {}in the size of the problem, see \cite{S86}, and since the reduced rank $\brr(Y_1) = \brr(H_1)$ can be computed in polynomial time in the size of the input, it follows that the WN-coefficient $\sigma(H_1)$ of $H_1$ can be computed in exponential time ({}in the size of the input).

-Next, we recall again that the size of the dual LP-problem \eqref{dlp}, similarly to the size of the primal LP-problem $\max \{ - x_s \mid \SLI[Y_1] \} $, is at most exponential in size of input and that a vertex solution $\wht y$ to \eqref{dlp} can be computed in polynomial time of size of the dual LP-problem \eqref{dlp}, see \cite{S86}.
+We recall again that the size of the dual LP-problem \eqref{dlp}, similarly to the size of the primal LP-problem $\max \{ - x_s \mid \SLI[Y_1] \} $, is exponential .
+Next, a vertex solution $y_V$ to the LP-problem \eqref{dlp} can be computed in polynomial time in the size of \eqref{dlp}, see \cite{S86}.
 Note that here and below we use the notation of the proof of Lemma~\ref{lem7}.
-Hence, both a vertex solution $\wht y$ and a combination with repetitions $\wht Q$ such that $\sol(\wht Q) = \wht y$ can be computed in deterministic exponential time of size of $Y_1$.
-In view of inequalities \eqref{cr3a} and \eqref{cr5}, we obtain that
+Hence, a vertex solution $y_V$ to \eqref{dlp} can be computed in exponential time {}in the size of $Y_1$.
+Using the function $ \sol$, we can compute a combination with repetitions $Q_V$, such that $\sol( Q_V) = y_V$ and entries of $Q_V$ are coprime, in polynomial time {}in the size of $y_V$.
+The size of the vertex $y_V$, as was established in the proof of Lemma~\ref{lem7}, see \eqref{cr1}--\eqref{cr3}, \eqref{cr5}, is exponential.
+Hence, the combination $Q_V$ can also be computed in exponential time.